 How much does the Hawaii insurance license cost?

-The total cost for your insurance course, application, and exam will be about $375.
-If you don’t pass the exam the first time, add $75 for each subsequent attempt.
+You can expect the total cost of getting license in Hawaii, which includes your insurance course, application, and exam, to be about $375.
+Please note that this figure can increase if you don’t pass the exam the first time, as each subsequent attempt costs $75.

 How do I get a life insurance license in Hawaii?